popperocio/devops-advanced-aws/README.md

 ---
 ​
 Enjoy practicing your AWS skills with LocalStack!
 If you have any questions or issues, feel free to ask Alan Bermudez, Nicholas Spalding or Daniela Garcia.

+#### Some other considerations:

+When containers are created, you need to create volume folder:
+     ```
+     mkdir -p path/volume
+     ```

+You need to share some paths to Docker:

+    Configure shared paths from Docker -> Preferences... -> Resources -> File Sharing.
+    You'll need to do this for the following folders:
+        - volume
+        - ui
+        - infrastructure
+        - app